ci1xgk/Fellowship_Webpage/compile_hpc.md

 module load netCDF/4.6.2-gompi-2019a
 ````

-To run LISFLOOD on GPU, the CUDA toolkit should be loaded:
+To run LISFLOOD-FP on GPU, the CUDA toolkit should also be loaded:

 ````bash
 module load CUDA/10.1.105-GCC-8.2.0-2.31.1
 ````

-Go to `LISFLOOD-FP` directory and run `cmake`, by pointing to `libnuma` install directory:
+Go to `LISFLOOD-FP` directory and run `cmake`, by pointing to libnuma install directory:

 ````bash
 cmake -S . -B build -DNUMA_ROOT=/home/USER/libnuma/usr/local
 cmake --build build
 ````

-At this point, the `lisflood` executable will be written to the `build` directory.
+By doing so, the `lisflood` executable will be generated in the `build` directory.

 [back](/LISFLOOD8.0.md)